Jordanian–Syrian border incidents during the Syrian civil war: 2016

-On 23 January, a total of 36 armed men tried to infiltrate the border and an engagement with Jordanian border patrol left 12 dead infiltrators while the rest retreated back into Syria.
+On 23 January, a group of 36 armed men tried to cross the border.
+An engagement with Jordanian patrol left 12 dead, while the rest retreated.
 They were found to have 2 million drug pills.
-The spokesperson also stated that "Jordan will not tolerate any infiltration attempt and will strike with an iron fist to whoever tries to disrupt Jordanian national security".
+The spokesperson stated that "Jordan will not tolerate any infiltration attempt and will strike with an iron fist to whoever tries to disrupt Jordanian national security".

-On 25 January, two armed men tried to infiltrate the borders and were exterminated.
-They were found to have 2600 palm-sized bags of marijuana and 2.4 million Captagon pills.
+On 25 January, two armed men were killed after trying to cross the border with 2600 palm-sized bags of marijuana and 2.4 million Captagon pills.

-On 7 February, two men exploited the foggy weather conditions and tried to infiltrate.
-They were exterminated, according to rules of engagement, according to the Jordan Armed Forces spokesperson.
-The spokesperson warned that anyone trying to infiltrate will face the same fate.
+On 7 February, two men who tried to cross the border exploiting the foggy weather conditions were killed.The Jordanian spokesperson warned that anyone trying to infiltrate would face the same fate.

-On 24 February, two vehicles exploited the foggy weather and attempted to infiltrate, an engagement with the border patrols left 1 dead and 6 injured which were taken into custody.
+In another incident on 24 February, two vehicles attempted to cross the border in foggy weather, leaving one infiltrator dead and 6 injured.
+The infiltrators were taken into custody.

-On the dawn of 21 June, a booby-trapped car exploded near a Jordanian Armed Forces outpost in the extreme north-eastern point of Rukban, a remote makeshift Syrian refugee camp.
+On 21 June, a booby-trapped car exploded at dawn near a Jordanian Armed Forces outpost in the northeastern end of Rukban, a remote makeshift Syrian refugee camp.
 The attack left 6 dead and 14 injured Jordanian soldiers.
-As a result of the incident, the Jordan-Syria border has been declared as a "closed military zone".
+As a result, the Jordan-Syria border was declared a closed military zone.
 Jordanian minister of foreign affairs Nasser Judeh said in a press conference "we don't need a hideous terrorist attack like this one to prove to the world the legitimacy of our security concerns".

-The country has also stated that it will halt the expansion or construction of refugee camps.
-Following the incident, delivery of humanitarian aid to the area was stopped due to increased security concerns.
-Only one food delivery was allowed since the attack, however water delivery resumed two weeks following the incident.
-As of September 2016, around 75,000 Syrian refugees are stranded in the Rukban area under extremely poor living conditions.
-Due to the lack of access to medical care and clean water, the spread of diseases has increased and as a result disease-related deaths.
+The government also stated that it would halt the expansion or construction of refugee camps.
+Following the incident, delivery of humanitarian aid to the area was stopped due to mounting security concerns.
+Only one food delivery was allowed after the attack although water delivery resumed two weeks later.
+As of September 2016, around 75,000 Syrian refugees were stranded in the Rukban area under extremely poor living conditions.
+Due to the lack of access to medical care and clean water, the spread of diseases increased and there were many disease-related deaths.

-On 8 September 2016, a vehicle that was trying to infiltrate into Jordan was destroyed by the Jordanian border guards while it was still in Syrian territory.
+On 8 September 2016, a vehicle trying to infiltrate into Jordan was destroyed by the Jordanian border guards while it was still in Syrian territory.

-3 infiltrators were killed as they approached the Jordanian borders from Syria on 27 October 2016.
+3 infiltrators were killed as they approached the Jordanian border from Syria on 27 October 2016.